jamiebergen/plugin-notes-plus/README.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2.2 =
+This version makes updates for RTL compatibility and removes unnecessary po and mo translation files.

 = 1.2.1 =
 This version fixes a rare JavaScript error on the WordPress Updates page and adds a Hungarian translation.